Baby bibs for BLW: Grabease all-over bib, Bumkins sleeved bib, or Tidy-tot bib?

 Welcoming you to be part of BabyLux family, planning to start own business by being baby products distributors but not sure where to start, drop us a message!

-There are so many ways to introduce and giving the first food to your children.
-Proper nutrition should be given to improve the nutrition of your child.
-Said gastro hepatology consultant pediatrician, Dr. Frieda Handayani any method applied must prioritize nutritional needs to support each stage of different growth and development.
-Errors in feeding can have fatal consequences on children's nutritional conditions, such as eating difficulties and malnutrition.
+There are so many ways to introduce and give the first foods to your child.
+Proper nutrition is critical, and as gastro-hepatology consultant pediatrician Dr. Frieda Handayani says, any method applied must prioritize nutritional needs to support each stage of growth.
+Errors in feeding can have serious consequences, leading to eating difficulties and even malnutrition.

-"The first time feeding a child, there must be many challenges so we must be patient.
-But it is a child's learning process that must be passed," Dr. Frieda said it.
+"The first time feeding a child, there will be many challenges, so we must be patient.
+But it is a child's learning process that must be passed," Dr. Frieda advises.

 Grabease113.jpg